TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Patient Selection for Diabetes Drug Testing/README.md

 6. Install a few required pip packages, which are specified in the requirements text file.
 Be sure to run the command from the project root directory since the requirements.txt file is there.
-I also added a line for installing the environment in your notebook in case this is new for you.
-You should be able to now look for the environment when you select the kernel.

 ```
 pip install -r requirements.txt
-ipython3 kernel install --name udacity-ehr-env --user

 ```